 - Once payments are terminated, an additional SROI must be filed.

-- Once the claim is closed and the worker no longer requires payments, the SROI must be submitted and then a copy sent to the employee.
+- Once the claim is closed and the worker no longer requires payments, the SROI must be submitted, and then a copy must be sent to the employee.

 - If the employee’s original FROI is denied, the employer must submit an SROI reporting such.